 Think before you post.
 Don’t rush.
 Re-read your work.
 Look everything over and use your spell check to be sure everything is accurate.
 Remember, this blog is monitored by your teacher(s) on a regular basis.
 The blog is also a representation of your class, so do your best in sharing great writing and meaningful posts with your partners.

-Follow directions.
-Be sure to follow the directions that are given for the assignment — be creative, but within the parameters set forth on the page.
+Follow directions and Keep it on topic.
+Be sure to follow the directions that are given for any assignment — be creative, but within the parameters set forth by your teacher(s).

 Do not delete the work of others deliberately.
 Unless it is part of the assignment and you have permission.
 Do not correct the spelling and grammar of other students unless you have their permission.

 Be truthful and accurate.
 Write things you know to be correct using facts from research from reliable, credible sources.
 The Internet is a great source of information but information is only useful when it is accurate.
 Check more than one source.